rvarca22/SD2/README.md

-# SD2
+#BOOK BUYERS Fictional Company Website
 CMPT 221 - Software Development 2 Final Project

-BOOK BUYERS Fictional Company Website

 Designed webpages using HTML, CSS, and PHP for a fictional book retailer company, Book Buyers as a final project.
 These HTML files were run locally using a MAMP server, and eventually were run on an AWS EC2 instance so they could be accessed from anywhere.